Deviled Pickles

 make the deviled pickles

-Serve the deviled pickles
+Serve the deviled pickle slices

 I served them with some extra chili flakes, extra pickles, and some toothpicks in case people didn’t want to use their hands.
+These were so good!
+I used spicy pickles so between those, the chili flakes, and hot sauce, the deviled pickles had some nice heat going on.

 deviled pickles